Getty Images

 More than one-third of customers will wire these devices all by themselves

-Smart thermostats are on the shopping list for nearly 15 percent of U.S. households that have broadband connections in the next 12 months — devices that not only keep your home warm, or cool, but can be controlled through a smartphone, hub or other Wi-Fi connected device like a smart speaker.
+Nearly 15 percent of U.S. households with broadband connections will purchase smart thermostats in the next 12 months.
+These devices not only keep your home warm or cool but can also be controlled through a smartphone, hub, or other Wi-Fi-connected device like a smart speaker.

 Read More: